NYPL/digpres-policies/external_storage.md

 ### File System
 Devices must be formatted as exFAT.
 For compatibility across operating systems, devices formatted as exFAT should use a maximum cluster size of 1024 bytes.
 Other file systems such as NTFS, HFS+, and AFS should not be used unless approved by NYPL Digital Preservation.

+### Disk Array
+Devices may use Redundant Arrays of Independent Disk (RAID) to provide greater data stability.
+Devices may only use RAID 1, RAID 5, or RAID 6 configurations.

 ### Naming
 Devices must have a unique identifier.
 The identifier must be printed on a physical label and securely attached to the enclosure.
 The same identifier must also be used as the device's volume label.